telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### directoryDrop `Boolean` *(default: false)*

-Enables dropping folders over the upload and its drop zone.
-When a directory is dropped, its entire hierarchy of contents files is included in the set of selected items.
-It is only supported in browsers that support [DataTransferItem](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem) and [webkitGetAsEntry](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem/webkitGetAsEntry).
+Enables the dropping of folders over the Upload and its drop zone.
+When a directory is dropped, its entire content hierarchy of files is included in the set of selected items.
+This setting is supported only in browsers that support [DataTransferItem](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem) and [webkitGetAsEntry](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem/webkitGetAsEntry).

 #### Example